Admissions and Eligibility

 See yourself in the Master of Behavioral and Decision Sciences

-Penn’s Master of Behavioral and Decision Sciences is designed for students who are completing their undergraduate degree and professionals looking to bolster their careers in private and non-profit sectors.
-Our program can be completed in just nine course units (c.u.)* over one year (fall, spring and summer semesters) of full-time, on-campus study.
+Penn’s Master of Behavioral and Decision Sciences is designed for students who have completed their undergraduate degree and professionals looking to bolster their careers in private and non-profit sectors.
+To fulfill the requirements for this degree program, you must complete nine course units (c.u.)* of on-campus study.
+Students can finish the coursework in one full-time academic year, using the summer to complete the capstone research project, or at a part-time flexible pace.

 After completing the Master of Behavioral and Decision Sciences, you join a global network of Penn alumni and leave with the tools to understand and influence behavior in your field and beyond.
 From humanitarian work in developing nations to helping your employees make better decisions, or working with urban communities in public health—the impact of behavioral and decision sciences casts a wide net of possibility.